AnomalyCLIP: Object-agnostic Prompt Learning for Zero-shot Anomaly Detection: Experiments

 \subsection{Ablation study}

-\paragraph{Module ablation} We first validate the effectiveness of different high-level modules of our AnomalyCLIP, including DPAM ($T_1$), object-agnostic text prompts ($T_2$), adding learnable tokens in text encoders ($T_3$), and multi-layer visual encoder features ($T_4$).
-The results are shown in Table \ref{table-operators}.
-It can be observed that each module contributes to the remarkable performance of AnomalyCLIP, among which the object-agnostic learning is the most important one.
+\paragraph{Module ablation} We first validate the effectiveness of different high-level modules of our AnomalyCLIP, including DPAM ($T_1$), object-agnostic text prompts ($T_2$), and added learnable tokens in text encoders ($T_3$).
+As shown in Table \ref{table-operators}, each module contributes to the remarkable performance of AnomalyCLIP.
+DPAM improves the segmentation performance by enhancing local visual semantics ($T_1$).
+Object-agnostic text prompts focus on the abnormality/normality within images instead of the object semantics, allowing AnomalyCLIP to detect anomalies in diverse unseen objects.
+Therefore, introducing object-agnostic text prompts ($T_2$) significantly improves AnomalyCLIP.
+Furthermore, text prompt tuning ($T_3$) also brings performance improvement via the refinement of original textual space.

 \paragraph{Context optimization} Next we examine key modules in detail.
 The object-agnostic prompt learning is the most effective module, and it is driven by our glocal context optimization, so we consider two different optimization terms, local and global losses, in Eq.~\ref{eq:total_loss}.
 The results are shown in Table~\ref{Context optimization ablation.}.
 Both global and local context optimization contribute to the superiority of AnomalyCLIP.
 Global context optimization helps to capture global anomaly semantics, thus enabling more accurate image-level detection.
 Compared to global context optimization, local context optimization incorporates local anomaly semantics, which improves pixel-level performance and complements image-level performance.
 By synthesizing these two optimization strategies, AnomalyCLIP generally achieves better performance than using them individually.